-She’d been dying to pick up an “I love New York” t-shirt and picked one up for under $10 from one of the many souvenir shops in Times Square.
+She’d been dying to pick up an “I Love New York” t-shirt and snagged one for under $10 from one of the many souvenir shops in Times Square.

 6. Make sure you have your camera handy and a full memory card.